cktan/s3pool/Design.md

 ## Commands

 Requests are submitted as JSON array objects that are single-line in form.
 Replies consist of a status line followed by payload.
 Status line is either OK or ERROR.
 In the case of OK, the content is defined by the command submitted.
-In the case of ERROR, the content is an error message pertinent to the error.
+In the case of ERROR, the content is a pertinent error message.

 ### GLOB